loopbackio/loopback.io/pages/en/contrib/Translating_articles.md

 lang: ja
 tags:
 permalink: /doc/xx/lb2/Foo.html
-summary: <<Translate or add a summary in the target language>>"
+summary: <<Translate or add a summary in the target language>>
 ---
 ```

 In the example above, `xx` is the ISO language code for your language (for example `fr` for French, and so on).

-The `trans_completed` property indicates whether the page has been fully translated.
+The `trans_complete` property indicates whether the page has been fully translated.
 If there is any untranslated (English) content remaining on the page, set this property to `false` to display a notification to that effect; otherwise, omit the property.